 This interactive timeline provides a detailed history of the United States’ cultural bilateral agreements and emergency actions, highlighting the lengthy processes that these nations go through to protect their heritage, and demonstrating how the agreements got to where they stand today.

-This interactive timeline chronicles the successes of the Manhattan District Attorney’s Office in cleaning up the New York art market, one of the largest unregulated markets in the world, by sending a strong signal that collectors, auction houses, and museums will be held accountable for engaging in cultural racketeering.
+This interactive timeline chronicles the successes of the Manhattan District Attorney’s Office and Homeland Security Investigations in cleaning up the New York art market, one of the largest unregulated markets in the world, by sending a strong signal that collectors, auction houses, and museums will be held accountable for engaging in cultural racketeering.

 The sheer number and high-dollar value of art and antiquities seized by the unit to date demonstrates that New York City remains a hub for the illicit trade in not only the United States, but also the world at large.
 Since its creation, the team has successfully seized and repatriated millions of dollars worth of artifacts to their countries of origin.